 11. Going Outdoors

-Changing your pet’s surroundings is important and beneficial to your canine's health, and it's one of the most effective ways in learning how to mentally stimulate a dog.
+Changing your pet’s surroundings is important and beneficial to your canine's health, and it's one of the most effective ways to engage the dog.
 Hiking and camping can all be incorporated into your routine of dog mental stimulation.
 The sights, sounds, and smells of the outdoors keep your dog active and your dog’s mind alert.
 The outdoors can foster opportunities for creativity, imagination, social connections and learned behaviors.

 Outdoor play has a positive effect on social development, motor skill development, attention and activity level in children (Parsons 2011; PDF).
 An enriched environment like the outdoors can offer visual, olfactory and auditory stimulation for your dog.